Mentors-Outreach/mentors-outreach/job-board.md

           The tasks that will take up most of your time will be:

-          *   Talking to our existing users and customer and to help them be successful with Mentors Outreach

           *   Manage out blog (but not write most blog posts).